AlexBabka/AngularApp/README.md

 # AngularPoc

-#Prerequisites
+Simple AngularJS app to check the possibility of building single-page application capable of displaying jobs in data grid and control them (start/pause) from UI

+# Prerequisites

 Install NodeJS v6.11.0.

 # Run application

 Open command-line in the root folder of the project and execute "npm install".
-It will download all the dependencies in the folder "node_modules".
-Excluded from git by .gitignore.
+It will download all the dependencies in the folder "node_modules", excluded from git by .gitignore.
 After that you can run local development server with "npm start".
 You can load app in browser by url "localhost:4200"